carolineschnapp/learning-go/learning_go.md

 ### Single quotes are used for rune literals

-**UTF-8 is a variable width character encoding capable of encoding all 1,112,064 valid code points in Unicode using one to four 8bit bytes.** (Read again until that sinks in.)
+**UTF-8 is a variable width character encoding capable of encoding all 1,112,064 valid code points in Unicode using 1 _to_ 4 8bit bytes.** (Read again until that sinks in.)

+4 * 8 bit = 32 bits, so we need an int32 to store an encoded UTF-8 character.

 `a` is a rune literal.
 A rune is a type, and it is an alias for int32.
 It occupies 32bit and is meant to represent a Unicode code point.
 As an analogy, the english characters set encoded in 'ASCII' has 128 code points.
 Thus is able to fit inside a byte (8bit).
 We need up to 4 bytes to store a Unicode character.
 The rune literal 'a' is actuality the number 97.